sdoboli/Lab8_CSC16_S21/README.md

 **Files**

 1. `dice_game_functions.cpp`. **Don't need to change this file**
-  - Contains the main function -- **Don't need to change this file**
+  - Contains the main function
 2. `dice.h` **Don't need to change this file**
   - .h extension means this is a **header** file.
   - Contains only function declarations, no function definitions
-  - #ifndef, #endif, and #define are preprocessor keywords and they avoid redeclarations of the same function multiple times
+  - `#ifndef`, `#endif`, and `#define` are preprocessor keywords and they avoid redeclarations of the same function multiple times
   - header files are included in cpp files with `#include "dice.h"'.
 3. `dice.cpp` **Do change this file**
   - This is the file with all function definitions